 If you think it gets cold where you live in the winter months, spare a thought for those who end up trekking through the Arctic!
 This chilly, white place is a symbol of the very outer reaches of our planet.
 But how much do you really know about the Arctic?
 Do people live there?
 Is it safe to visit?
-Here’s 12 interesting facts about the Arctic to answer your questions:
+Here’s 11 fun facts about the Arctic to answer your questions:

 Believe it or not, there are areas of the Arctic which become livelier in winter than during the summer.
 That’s because habitats seem to oversee more breeding during these months, mainly between fish and microscopic life, as well as crustaceans.